 References

-- How to use PGP encryption with Gmail, Yahoo, and other webmail accounts via Mailvelope.
-Available at: http://www.hackplayers.com/2013/11/como-utilizar-cifrado-pgp-con-gmail-yahoo-y-otros.html
+1. How to use PGP encryption with Gmail, Yahoo!, and other webmail accounts via Mailvelope. http://www.hackplayers.com/2013/11/como-utilizar-cifrado-pgp-con-gmail-yahoo-y-otros.html

-- How to encrypt everything: Email.
-Available at: http://www.genbeta.com/correo/como-cifrarlo-todo-correo-electronico
+2. How to encrypt everything: email. http://www.genbeta.com/correo/como-cifrarlo-todo-correo-electronico

-- What is PGP and how to use it in your daily life.
-Available at: https://www.fayerwayer.com/2015/03/que-es-y-como-usar-pgp-en-tu-vida-diaria
+3. What it is and how to use PGP in your daily life. https://www.fayerwayer.com/2015/03/que-es-y-como-usar-pgp-en-tu-vida-diaria